ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak811-module/datasheet.md

 When using `RF_OUT` pin for antenna and not the IPEX connector variant, there are design considerations to make sure optimum RF performance.

 - RF trace must be away from interference (switching node of DC-DC supply, high current/voltage pulses from controllers of inductive load like motor, signal generators, etc.)
-- RF trace must have 50&nbsp;Ohms impedance.
+- RF trace must have 50 Ohms impedance.
 It is advisable to use an impedance simulation software tool to achieve this requirement.
 - If using an external antenna connector, make it close to the `RF_OUT` pin.
 - Ground plane optimization is critical on certain antenna types like monopole.
 - GND trace used for RF path return must be directly connected to the GND plane and not be treated as thermal relief.
-- It is recommended for the RF trace to be routed in a curve and not in a sharp 90&nbsp;degrees.
+- It is recommended for the RF trace to be routed in a curve and not in a sharp 90 degrees.

 In addition, with a commitment to making IoT easy, RAK offers a dedicated service for [Antenna RF Design](https://store.rakwireless.com/products/antenna-rf-design-service-including-pcb-design-tuning-matching-and-rf-test) which includes PCB design, tuning, matching, and RF testing.
 :::